MehVahdJukaar/candlelight-idea-plugin/README.md

 # Candlelight IDEA Plugin

-An IntelliJ IDEA plugin to help with developing Minecraft mods in a cross-platform setup Additional features available when using the [Candlelight](https://github.com/MehVahdJukaar/candle) gradle plugin
+An IntelliJ IDEA plugin to help with developing Minecraft mods in a cross-platform setup Additional features available when using the [Candlelight](https://github.com/MehVahdJukaar/candle) Gradle plugin

 ## Disclaimer